-Following the description of the scenarios 1 and 2, and taking into account the life cycle stages considered in the scope of this study, the environmental impacts of each TV model can be calculated as follows:
+- x: additional time of use of TV model A_R after repair. - Following the description of the scenarios 1 and 2, and taking into account the life cycle stages considered in the scope of this study, the environmental impacts of each TV model can be calculated as follows:

-$$I_i = M_i + T_i + (u_i \cdot t_i)$$
+772 $$I_i = M_i + T_i + (u_i \cdot t_i)$$

-- Ii: overall environmental impacts of product i; - Mi: environmental impacts during manufacturing of product i; - Ti: environmental impacts during distribution of product i from factory to consumer; - ui: environmental impacts per year of use of product i; - ti: expected lifetime in years of product i.
+- 773 Where: - I_i: overall environmental impacts of product i; - M_i: environmental impacts during manufacturing of product i; - T_i: environmental impacts during distribution of product i from factory to consumer; - u_i: environmental impacts per year of use of product i; - t_i: expected lifetime in years of product i.

-In the case that a repair operation takes place, the environmental impacts during manufacturing and transport of the spare part ( $M{RP}$ and $T{RP}$ , respectively) have to be also considered in equation 1.
+779 In the case that a repair operation takes place, the environmental impacts during 780 manufacturing and transport of the spare part (M{RP} and T{RP} , respectively) have to be also 781 considered in equation 1.

-From the observation of Figure 10 it appears evident that the lifetime of products A and B does not necessarily match with the lifetime of product $A_R$ .
-The two scenarios have to be assessed with respect to the same period of time, which is $t_A + x$ .
-This means that the impacts due to the use of product B for a time $t_B$ have to be allocated to the period $x - (t_A - t{AR})$ .
+From the observation of Figure 10 it appears evident that the lifetime of products A and B does not necessarily match with the lifetime of product A_R .
+The two scenarios have to be assessed for the same period of time, which is $t_A + x$.
+This means that the impacts due to the use of product B for a time t_B have to be allocated to the period $x - (t_A - t{AR})$.

 To understand when repairing a TV can be beneficial (Scenario 2) means to analyse how long the repaired TV has to last (i.e. " $t{AR} + x$ " according to the nomenclature used in Figure 10) in order to compensate the environmental impacts of replacing a product (Scenario 1).
-This is also referred to as "break-even time" in the present application.
-Repair can be convenient for periods of use longer than the break-even time.
+This is also referred to as "break even time" in the present application.

-3.2.1.2 Life cycle impacts modelling
+790 2.2.1.2 Life cycle impacts 791 modelling

-The method used to calculate the environmental impacts is the CML-IA baseline v3.05, which considers the following impact categories: abiotic depletion (kg Sb eq), abiotic depletion (fossil fuels) (MJ), global warming potential (100yr) (kg CO2 eq), ozone layer depletion (kg CFC-11 eq), human toxicity (kg 1,4-DB eq), fresh water aquatic ecotoxicity (kg 1,4-DB eq), marine aquatic ecotoxicity (kg 1,4-DB eq), terrestrial ecotoxicity (kg 1,4-DB eq), photochemical oxidation (kg C2H4 eq), acidification (kg SO2 eq), eutrophication (kg PO4eq).
-These have been quantified based on the attributional modelling approach described below, and with the support of the software tool SimaPro 8.5.2.0 and the Ecoinvent database $3.5^{42-43}$ .
+The method used to calculate the environmental impacts is the CML-IA baseline v3.0542, which considers the following impact categories: abiotic depletion (kg Sb eq), abiotic depletion (fossil fuels) (MJ), global warming potential (100yr) (kg CO2 eq), ozone layer depletion (kg CFC-11 eq), human toxicity (kg 1,4-DB eq), fresh water aquatic ecotoxicity (kg 1,4-DB eq), marine aquatic ecotoxicity (kg 1,4-DB eq), terrestrial ecotoxicity (kg 1,4-DB eq), photochemical oxidation (kg C2H4 eq), acidification (kg SO2 eq), eutrophication (kg PO4eq).

+These have been quantified based on the attributional modelling approach described below, and with the support of the software tool SimaPro $8.5.2.0^{43}$ and the Ecoinvent database 3.5^{44} .